-ASHA's clinical specialty recognition program is a means by which individuals with advanced knowledge, skills, and abilities can be recognized.
-The Special Interest Division for Swallowing and Swallowing Disorders has established a specialty recognition board which will receive applications from those interested in specialty recognition for swallowing.
-Specialty recognition is a voluntary program and is not required by ASHA to practice in any disorder area.
+ASHA's clinical specialty certification program is a means by which individuals with advanced knowledge, skills, and abilities can be recognized.
+The Special Interest Group for Swallowing and Swallowing Disorders has established a specialty board which will receive applications from those interested in specialty certification for swallowing.
+Specialty certification is a voluntary program and is not required by ASHA to practice in any disorder area.

 I currently provide dysphagia services to adults and have been asked to see children with swallowing problems as well.
 Is there any additional knowledge or training I need to serve the pediatric population?

 Definitely.
 ASHA's Code of Ethics states that "Individuals shall engage in the provision of the professions that are within the scope of their competence, considering their level of education, training, and experience."
 There are significant differences between adults and children when swallowing problems occur.
 Not only is the anatomy different, but treatment techniques vary depending on the age and abilities of the population.
 Before beginning pediatric dysphagia services, seek out additional training.
 You can do a literature search and read books and journal articles about pediatric dysphagia, attend workshops or take self-study programs, and seek a mentoring relationship with clinicians already serving this population.
 Current ASHA policy documents regarding swallowing and feeding, as well as videofluoroscopic swallowing studies, outline information specific to pediatrics.